FT8 Decoder

 The FT8 Decoder is under active development and is considered experimental.
 The audio pipeline, waterfall, and message stream work, but decoding accuracy in noisy environments and on weak signals is still being refined.
 Treat decoded callsigns as candidates to verify against your radio's own decoder before logging.

-The FT8 Decoder listens to FT8 audio through your device's microphone, decodes the 15-second slots, plots a live waterfall spectrogram, and offers a one-tap Log button on any decoded message that mentions your callsign.
+The FT8 Decoder listens to FT8 audio through your device's microphone, decodes the 15-second slots, plots a live waterfall spectrogram, and offers a one-tap Log button on eligible direct QSO messages involving your callsign.
 Place your phone or tablet near your radio's speaker — no audio cable, no WSJT-X, no extra software.

-[SCREENSHOT: FT8 Decoder modal with the cycle bar on the left, waterfall in the center, and a message list with one row showing a green "Log" button]
+[SCREENSHOT: FT8 Decoder modal with the cycle bar on the left, a top-down waterfall with a frequency ruler above it and a live spectrum trace below it, and a message list with one row showing a "Log" action]

 Getting Started